ConnorBradley/RapidSearch/README.md

 - Unit tests

+- Format the directory names in the results tab to just include the file name.

 - Record how long a file takes to search using the default Visual Studio plugin data by videoing the process

 - Memory Management - possible solution to analyse file by file, or line by line rather than getting the whole solution in one chunk.